 Our SSDI and SSI Attorneys Can Help with Any Part of the Disability Application Process

-The Social Security Disability Lawyers of The Accident & Disability Attorneys of Monge & Associates have experience with disability benefits claims.
+The Social Security Disability Lawyers of the legal team of Monge & Associates have experience with disability benefits claims.
 We can help you.

 The two largest federal programs for assisting individuals with disabilities are part of the broader Social Security program.
 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) provide benefits to Americans who, through no fault of their own, cannot work to provide for themselves.
 SSDI, as its name implies, is an insurance benefit provided to disabled workers who have paid into the program.
 SSI helps individuals whose disability has left them with little or no income to meet basic needs.